About Bar Venues

 - Have Plenty of Drinks Available

-Having a good selection of alcohol at your bar will keep people happy throughout the night.
-If desired, stock up on traditional favorites like beer, wine, spirits, and some specialty cocktails.
-Be sure to prepare non-alcoholic alternatives such as soft drinks, juices, and mocktails if you want people who aren’t drinking alcohol to still feel included in the fun.
+Having a good selection of alcohol at your bar for a chic cocktail party, holiday party, or birthday party will keep people happy throughout the night.
+If desired, stock up on traditional favorites like beer, wine, spirits, and specialty cocktails.
+Be sure to prepare non-alcoholic alternatives such as soft drinks, juices, and mocktails if you want people who aren’t drinking alcohol to feel included in the fun.

 - Monitor Beverage Intake

 Once your bar event gets underway, monitor how much each guest consumes throughout the night (especially when providing alcoholic beverages).
-This helps prevent incidents like over-intoxication, which can potentially ruin everyone's evening or even create legal issues for you down the line.
-Set restrictions on how many drinks each person can order per hour or require them to show ID before being served.
+This helps prevent over-intoxication at private events, holiday parties, birthday parties, and corporate events, which can ruin everyone's evening or even create legal issues for you.
+Set restrictions at the event space on how many drinks each person can order per hour or require them to show ID before being served.
 This way, everyone can stay safe while having relief at your party.